7 Best Lookouts in Blackheath (That You Can Drive To)

 Evans Lookout

-This lookout is also the starting point of two exciting walking tracks; the Grand Canyon Walk and the Cliff Top Walk, which runs between Evans Lookout and Govetts Leap.
+This lookout also serves as the starting point for two fantastic walking tracks: the Grand Canyon Walk and the Cliff Top Walk, which links Evans Lookout to Govetts Leap.

-Evans Lookout has a dedicated car park at the end of Evans Lookout Road, but if that is full, there are two more car parks further away on the same road.
+There is a dedicated car park at the end of Evans Lookout Road.
+If that fills up, you’ll find two additional car parks further along the same road.

 4. Govetts Leap Lookout

-The Govetts Leap Lookout is located at the end of Govetts Leap Road and comes with a large parking area and picnic facilities.
+Govetts Leap Lookout, situated at the end of Govetts Leap Road, features a spacious parking area and convenient picnic facilities.

-The views from this vantage point of the Grose Valley are phenomenal, with lots of walking tracks nearby to choose from.
-Some of these walks go into the valley, and others stay on higher ground.
+The views from this lookout over the Grose Valley are simply phenomenal, and there’s no shortage of nearby walking tracks to explore.
+Some trails lead down into the valley, while others stay on the cliff edge.

 Govetts Leap Lookout